There is an updated process for Support and Customers with the release of the HTML-5 vSphere Web Client FlashArray plugin.

 - However both plugins can not be on the same FlashArray.
 Either the HTML-5 plugin or Flash plugin can be on the array.

 - Initial release of the HTML-5 vSphere web client plugin (4.0.0) does not have support for vSphere Virtual Volumes (VVols).
-VVol support in the HTML-5 plugin will be coming in a later release.
+VVol support in the HTML-5 plugin was added in the 4.1.0 release of the plugin.